Plain English Summary

 Feasibility of a randomised controlled trial of the Active Communication Education (ACE) programme plus hearing-aid provision versus hearing-aid provision alone

-The aim of this study is to determine the feasibility of a future large randomised control trial investigating the effectiveness of the Active Communication Education (ACE) programme plus a hearing aid, versus a hearing aid alone in increasing hearing aid use.
+The aim of this study is to determine the feasibility of a future large randomised controlled trial investigating the effectiveness of the Active Communication Education (ACE) programme plus a hearing aid, versus a hearing aid alone in increasing hearing aid use.

 South East Coast - Surrey Research Ethics Committee, 16/01/2017, ref: 16/LO/2012